Intel-bigdata/SSM/supports/integration-test/README.md

 `{SSM_Server}` is the IP address or hostname of active Smart Server.

-## Init/Rest Test Environment
+## Init/Reset Test Environment
 1. Remove all files in hdfs:/ssmtest/
-Run this command in HDFS enviroment.
+Run this command in HDFS environment.
 ```
 HDFS dfs -ls -rm -r /ssmtest/
 HDFS dfs -mkdir /ssmtest/